 301 University Blvd.

-Dr. Herrold’s book, Delta Democracy: Pathways to Incremental Civic Revolution in Egypt and Beyond, uncovers the strategies that Egyptian NGOs have used to advance the aims of the country’s 2011 Arab Spring uprisings.
-The book is forthcoming with Oxford University Press in 2020.
+Dr. Herrold’s book, Delta Democracy: Pathways to Incremental Civic Revolution in Egypt and Beyond (Oxford University Press, 2020), uncovers the strategies that Egyptian NGOs have used to advance the aims of the country’s 2011 Arab Spring uprisings.

 Her second book project explores how grassroots voluntary groups in Palestine are mobilizing popular resistance and reviving a culture of voluntarism and solidarity in Palestinian society.